LET US HELP YOU meet RACGP ACCREDITATION STANDARDS (5th Edition)

 These standards affect your practice newsletter; depending on what surveyors say and what you want [Click HERE to see these.]

-This information IS COMPULSORY on your Health News (Standard 1.2: Practice Information – click HERE to view)
+This information IS COMPULSORY on your Health News Newsletter:

 WE RECOMMEND this as well, to enhance your practice, if space permits (but it is not compulsory for accreditation).

-- Names of clinicians working in your practice and their special interests.
+- names of clinicians working in your practice and perhaps their special interests.

-- Names of other staff providing clinical care (with their consent; e.g. Practice Nurse, first name only?).
+- names of staff providing clinical care to patients (with their consent) [e.g. Practice nurse, first name only.]

 It is all up to you!
 Please be aware that type size should cater for those with poor eyesight (RACGP recommendation).